-We have been advanced funds under a secured convertible debenture agreement and failure to pay all amounts when they become due could result in a loss of all of our assets.
+We have been advanced funds under a secured convertible debenture and failure to pay all amounts when they become due could result in a loss of all of our assets.

 In May 2021, we obtained a US\$6 million Debenture from Hepalink.
-The Debenture bears interest at a rate of 10% per annum, and matures on May 13, 2022.
+The Debenture bears interest at a rate of 10% per annum.
+Subsequent to March 31, 2022, the maturity date of the Debenture was amended from May 13, 2022 to May 13, 2023.
 The loan is secured by all of our assets.

 We do not currently have sufficient cash available to repay the principal amount of the Debenture when it becomes due.
-Unless the Debenture is converted in full into equity, we will have to raise additional capital to repay the Hepalink Debenture on the maturity date of May 13, 2022.
+Unless the Debenture is converted in full into equity or the maturity date is extended, we will have to raise additional capital to repay the Debenture on the maturity date of May 13, 2023.